A Framework for Optimizing Human-Machine Interaction in Classification Systems: Related Work

 Rather than fixing a confidence threshold post hoc, one line of work optimizes the model to learn when to abstain as part of training.
 Cortes et al. introduced a formal predictor-rejector framework, in which a classifier and a rejector function are learned jointly to minimize a combined loss~\cite{cortes2023theory}.
 An alternative strategy is the classic score-based selective prediction, where one uses the classifier’s own confidence score (e.g. predicted probability) as a basis for deferral.
 This simpler approach has been widely used and was shown to be quite effective even for deep neural networks; Geifman and El-Yaniv later demonstrated that a neural network’s softmax probability can serve as a reliable uncertainty proxy.~\cite{geifman2017selective}

 More recently, attention has shifted to explicitly human-in-the-loop classification and the question of optimal division of labor between humans and AI.
 Mozannar and Sontag introduced a consistent learning framework for learning to defer, where the classifier jointly learns both prediction and deferral strategies~\cite{mozannar2020consistent}.
-Their work demonstrates that optimal human–machine collaboration can be achieved by treating deferral as a structured decision with domain-specific costs.
 Follow-up research has extended this to scenarios with multiple experts or reviewers.
 For instance, Verma and Nalisnick~\cite{verma2022calibrated} study a calibrated one-vs-all scheme for deferring to the most suitable expert among many.
 Mozannar et al. in 2023~\cite{mozannar2023should} further tackled the optimization hardness of learning a joint human–AI system, proving that finding an optimal linear classifier and deferral rule is NP-hard in general

 In summary, our approach builds on this rich body of work by focusing on a practical optimization of threshold policies for human oversight.
 While prior research has provided theoretical guarantees and learning algorithms for when to defer, there remains a need for operational guidance on setting the two critical thresholds in real-world deployments.
 Our contribution lies in quantitatively analyzing how different score distributions and performance targets influence the optimal double-threshold settings.
+Methodologically, our threshold sweep is related to work in human–computer interaction that characterizes performance as a continuous function of a threshold parameter rather than at a single cutoff, such as Vatavu's~\cite{vatavu2019} logistic-growth modeling of similarity tolerance and user consensus in gesture elicitation studies.